 - Mrs. Goadion from This Is Jinsy wears a dress that blends into the background of her hut, leaving her looking much like a floating head.

 - A Far Side comic has a woman wearing a flowered dress in a room full of a flower motif, and she's spared when a monster comes in an eats her husband, who stands out in his striped shirt, while she's practically invisible, thanks to her "camouflage".

-- Similar to some of the Western Animation examples, one Krazy Kat strip featured a lecturer demonstrating Krazy's natural camouflage by having him/her stand against a black background.
+- One Krazy Kat strip featured a lecturer demonstrating Krazy's natural camouflage by having him/her stand against a black background.
 (Ignatz gives Krazy a bottle of milk to ruin the lecture; the lecturer retaliates by giving Krazy a bottle of ink to drink.)